chi-collective/genparse/README.md

 We also highlight the following optional arguments:
 * **max_tokens** (int, optional): The maximum number of tokens to generate.
 Defaults to 500.
 * **verbosity** (int, optional): Verbosity level.
 When > 0, particles are printed at each step.
 Default is 0.
 * **potential** (Callable, optional): A function that when called on a list of particles, returns a list with the log potential values for each particle.
 Optional.
 Potentials can be used to guide generation with additional constraints.
-See TODO for an overview of potential functions.
+See below for an overview of potential functions.
 * **ess_threshold** (float, optional): Effective sample size below which resampling is triggered, given as a fraction of **n_particles**.
 Default is 0.5.